aln787/ios-mobile-development-101-cwe-materials/curriculum/02-materials/lesson.md

 An Xcode "project" contains everything needed to make one or more related apps.
 If you're building for iPhone, iPad, Apple TV, and a Mac, you can share code between those apps and deploy them to Apple's App Stores all from Xcode.

+The typical steps to create new project:

+1. Open Xcode and go to File > New > Project.
+2. You'll be asked to pick a template.
+We're going to start with `iOS > Application > Single View Application`.
+This will be the most common template you'll use.
+The others may provide some early convenience, but most developers don't bother.
+3. Give the project a name.
+4. Specify an "Organization Name."
+If you don't have a company you're building this app for, think of it as a company or brand you would make for your apps.
+5. There are several checkboxes below for Core Data and test suites.
+Leave them unchecked for now.
+6. Finally, specify a place to save the folder into which all the project files will go.
+You can also leave "Create a Git Repository" unchecked.

 ### What's in an Xcode project?

 There are four file types that come with an Xcode project.

+- `.swift` files, which contain app logic written in Swift.
+- `.storyboard` files, which will hold user interfaces.
+- `.plist` files, which are used for configuration.
+- `.xib` files, which hold individual, custom UI views.

 ### Introduction to Interface Builder